 Users who are undecided about or otherwise do not need paid memberships can pay retail prices to access the premium content.
-This ondemand access option supplements the membership programs as an additional revenue stream and provides flexibility to the users.
+This on-demand access option supplements the membership programs as an additional revenue stream and provides flexibility to the users.
 The Group determined that the retail purchase consists of two performance obligations: the content and the hosted connection for content online playback ("online hosting").
 The transaction price is allocated between the two performance obligations based on the relative standalone selling price.
 The purchased content usually has no expiry period unless otherwise stated.
 As the Group does not have further obligation after making the content available to the user for content performance obligation, the revenue from content performance obligation is recognized at the time of purchase for pre-recorded content and at the time of completion of live streaming for live streaming content.
 The online hosting performance obligation is satisfied over the viewing period of the customers.

 Accordingly, the Group recognizes the revenue over the estimated benefit periods.
-The revenue derived from the retail purchase is not significant for the years ended December 31, 2020, 2021 and 2022.
+The revenue derived from retail purchases is not significant for the years ended December 31, 2021, 2022 and 2023.

-The Group also provides discount coupons to its customers for use in purchasing online paid contents, which were not material for the years ended December 31, 2020, 2021 and 2022, and treated as a reduction of revenue upon usage of coupon.
+The Group also provides discount coupons to its customers for use in purchasing online paid contents, which were not material for the years ended December 31, 2021, 2022 and 2023, and treated as a reduction of consideration.

-Advertising services
+Marketing services